Dependent Reachable Sets for the Constant Bearing Pursuit Strategy: The Optimization Problem

 \begin{hypothesis} Per Hypothesis \ref{hypo:optim_1}, the points in the Cartesian plane where the independent agent switches the control input for the maxima of the optimization problem in (\ref{eq:optim_cost})-(\ref{eq:optim_bounds}) are given by $\underset{\mathbf{x}_s \in \mathcal{E}}{\max}~x_s$ and $\underset{\mathbf{x}_s \in \mathcal{E}}{\min}~x_s$.
 The points for the minima are given by $\underset{\mathbf{x}_s \in \mathcal{E}}{\max}~y_s$ and $\underset{\mathbf{x}_s \in \mathcal{E}}{\min}~y_s$. \end{hypothesis}

-The above hypotheses are demonstrated using simulation results.
-Figure \ref{fig:ellipse} depicts four cases from the numerous simulations that were performed to analyze the extrema of the optimization problem in (\ref{eq:optim_cost})-(\ref{eq:optim_bounds}).
+The above hypotheses can be visualized using the simulation results shown in Figure \ref{fig:ellipse}, which depicts four distinct cases from the numerous simulations that were performed to analyze the extrema of the optimization problem in (\ref{eq:optim_cost})-(\ref{eq:optim_bounds}).

-The simulations were conducted with $\mathbf{x}_I(0) = [0,0]^\top$ (red square), $v_D = 1$, $v_I = 0.5$, $t = 8$.
-The four points (blue, black, purple and green coloured inverted triangles) chosen within $\mathcal{R}_I(t)$ (interior of the red circle) represent a subset of the independent agent's possible locations at time $t$.
-In each case, the corresponding coloured ellipse represents the locus of switch points $\mathcal{E}$, as given in (\ref{eq:switch_locus}), that the independent agent could execute with a single-switching control function to reach the selected point from $x_I(0)$.
+The simulations corresponding to Figure \ref{fig:ellipse} were conducted with $\mathbf{x}_I(0) = [0,0]^\top$ (red square), $v_D = 1$, $v_I = 0.5$, $t = 8$.
+The four points (blue, black, purple, and green inverted triangles) chosen within $\mathcal{R}_I(t)$ (interior of the red circle) represent a subset of the possible locations of independent agent at time $t$.
+In each case, the corresponding colored ellipse represents the locus of switch points $\mathcal{E}$, as given in (\ref{eq:switch_locus}), that the independent agent could execute with a single-switching control function to reach the selected point from $x_I(0)$.
 For each ellipse, the integral in (\ref{eq:optim_cost}) is evaluated for 360 equally spaced points (in terms of angular displacement) on the ellipse to identify the maximum and minimum points.
-On each ellipse in Fig. \ref{fig:ellipse}, the maxima points are indicated using filled circles, and the minima points are represented using empty circles.
+On each ellipse in Figure \ref{fig:ellipse}, the maxima points are indicated using filled circles, and the minima points are represented using empty circles.
 Hence, it can be observed that the maxima points always correspond to the points with the maximum and the minimum horizontal coordinates on the ellipse.
-Similarly, the minima points coincide with the points having the maximum and the minimum vertical coordinates on the ellipse.
+Similarly, the minima points coincide with the points having the maximum and minimum vertical coordinates on the ellipse.
 As $\mathbf{x}_I(t)$ varies between the origin and the boundary of $\mathcal{R}_I(t)$, the locus of the switch points changes from circular to elliptical with increasing eccentricity.

+To further validate Hypothesis \ref{hypo:optim_2}, Monte Carlo simulations were conducted.
+To this end, the simulation parameters for the independent agent are fixed as $\mathbf{x}_I(0) = [0,0]^\top$, $v_I = 1.2$, $t = 5$.
+A total of 2,500 points are randomly chosen from the reachable set of the independent agent $\mathcal{R}_I(t)$, which is a circle with radius $6$, using the standard uniform distribution.
+A scatter plot of the random points along with $\partial \mathcal{R}_I(t)$ is shown in Figure \ref{fig:ellipse_scatter}.
+Four different speed ratios $v_I/v_D = 0.8, 0.6, 0.4, 0.2$, which correspond to $v_D = 1.5, 2, 3, 6$, respectively, are considered for the Monte Carlo simulations.
+Consequently, a total of 10,000 distinct ellipses are analyzed to identify the extrema of the integral in (\ref{eq:optim_cost}).
+For each ellipse, the extrema analytically computed using Hypothesis \ref{hypo:optim_2} is compared against the extrema that are obtained numerically.
+The maximum root mean square error for the four extremum points across the 10,000 ellipses is found to be of the order of $10^{-15}$, thus validating the hypothesis.